h8d13/CeleSun/README.md

 # CeleSun

-CeleSun is a 24h clock based on a simple compass.
+CeleSun is a 24h clock based on a simple compass (an idea of my dad actually).
 We break it down into 15° equal parts (Also 22.5 to be fancy) and work from there.

 ![image](https://github.com/user-attachments/assets/b757cdfc-4c70-45fa-a0b6-55a876528ede)